agsb/minute/README.md

 [_"The behavior should not astonish or surprise users"_,](https://en.wikipedia.org/wiki/Principle_of_least_astonishment)

-Minute is a chorded keyboard, like as a reduced [stenotype](https://www.artofchording.com/) keyboard.
+Minute is not a chorded keyboard, [stenotype](https://www.artofchording.com/) keyboard.

 To be more confortable, no lateral finger movement, no pinky efforts.
 ~~The index and pinky also moves left/rigth one key.~~